Southern Eats: Hoppin’ John

 hoppin-john

-Southerners are a superstitious bunch, and for New Years day, having a bowl of Hoppin’ John, served with a side of greens is supposedly a promise of happiness and prosperity for the year.
-The black beans are suppose to embody coins (riches), while the pork conveys optimism, because pigs forage forward and never look back.
+Southerners are a superstitious bunch, and for New Year’s Day, having a bowl of Hoppin’ John served with a side of greens is supposedly a promise of happiness and prosperity for the year.

 This particular recipe (there are various ones) was pulled from Garden & Guns’s Southern Cookbook, a fantastic collection of recipe ideas that we plan to comb through and showcase here on the site.